 Links On Relevance with Nina Simon Go Further

 Nina Simon has been described as a “museum visionary” by Smithsonian Magazine for her audience-centered approach to design.
 As the Executive Director of the Santa Cruz Museum of Art & History, she led an institutional turnaround based on grassroots community participation.
 Nina is the best-selling author of The Participatory Museum (2010), The Art of Relevance (2016) and the popular Museum 2.0 blog.

 An excerpt from a powerful and practical book by Michelle Hensley about Ten Thousand Things Theater–a company that presents old plays for nontraditional audiences in prisons, homeless shelters, and women’s crisis centers.

 A 16-min NPR interview with Betty Reid Soskin, the oldest park ranger in the National Park Service, who fought for her African-American community to be represented in the planning of a new park in Richmond, CA.

 An excellent article about libraries in Illinois and Colorado building relationships with Latinx communities in new ways to strengthen engagement.

 A tumblr site featuring the voices of people of color who feel unwelcome in museums.

-What assumptions are you making about your audience?
+What assumptions are you making?

 How can you create a relationship of reciprocity with your community?